mon04/LabManager/README.md

 # LabManager
-A GUI application to create and manage problem sets for the Maynooth University Learning Environment (MULE).
+A GUI application to create and manage problem sets for the Maynooth University Learning Environment.